Skip to main content

 • An elvex account with Creator permissions

-• Basic familiarity with elvex assistants and how they work
+• Basic familiarity with elvex agents and how they work

 • Understanding of what datasources are (though you won't need any for this tutorial)